LucioOSilva/SpaceFlights-BackEnd/README.md

 ```bash
 npm install
 ```
-This will intall all dependencies of this application
+This will install all dependencies of this application

 ```bash
 npm run seed